rbrynteson/theargylemvp/_posts/2019-06-24-why-not-move.md

 - Expectation of 3 replacement cycle of devices is unrealistic
 - Moving Target (features, options, modes)

 Honestly, we are into a catch all now.
-The biggest grip I hear from customers is around devices.
+The biggest gripe I hear from customers is around devices.
 Either they have already purchased phones and don't want to buy them again or the expectation that IP Phones are now a commodity product doesn't sit well with customers.
 If I need to purchase 20,000 devices and they have a shelf-life of three years, I'm not going to buy that product.
 This could easily be taken care of if Microsoft posted a guideline or supportability guidelines around their phones.
 Microsoft Teams doesn't have a single reference in the Microsoft Product life-cycle website.
 That is weird and for a corporate customer that can be a big deal.

 Lastly, there is the pace of Teams.
 I hear this often.
 It's great that features are coming all the time but they always launch with them enabled.
 We talk about Shadow IT and I understand if a feature is disabled it might take a long time for an organization to adopt it.
 But I think there is a notion of Change Fatigue that users suffer from as well.
 The ring method is already confusing but maybe Microsoft creates a Ring 5 where features are delayed 1 to 2 months from general release.